 From a standing position, bring your feet mat-width with the toes out and heels in.
 Bring your hands to the prayer pose and lower your hips as you exhale, with the knees bending slightly out to the side.

 Bring your hips as low as possible without the heels lifting off the ground.
-Keep your spine straight and press your elbows into your inner knees to open the hips further and hold for 5 to 10 breaths.
+Keep your spine straight, press your elbows into your inner knees to open the hips further, and hold for 5 to 10 breaths.

 Reclined Hero Pose

 Lean back onto your forearms and take a few breaths.
-Then, if it feels ok, come down onto your back.
+Then, if it feels okay, come down onto your back.
 However, if your knees lift off the ground, stay on your forearms.

-If you can comfortably come onto your back, reach your arms overhead and grab opposite elbows.
+If you can comfortably come onto your back, reach your arms overhead and grab the opposite elbows.

 Intermediate Poses For Core Strength

 Boat pose (Navasana) is one of the most dreaded seated poses as it requires a lot of core strength, something many of us lack.
 However, by including this in your regular yoga practice, you will significantly improve stability and power in the core, which will help you when you move on to more advanced poses.

 From seated, bend your knees and draw the soles of the feet close to your buttocks.
 Find a straight spine as you hold onto the back of your thighs.
 Engage your abdominal muscles as you float your feet off the ground and bring your shins parallel to the floor.